PHLAK/docker-openvpn/README.md

 [![](https://badge.imagelayers.io/phlak/openvpn:latest.svg)](https://imagelayers.io/?images=phlak/openvpn:latest 'Get your own badge on imagelayers.io')

-This container will provide an OpenVPN tunnel for other containers to utilize via Docker's shared networking stack (i.e. `--net container:[NAME]`).
+This container can run as an OpenVPN server or as an OpenVPN client and provide a VPN tunnel for other containers to utilize via Docker's shared networking stack (i.e. `--net container:[NAME]`).

 ### Running the container